-The project would not alter existing drainage patterns in the area because the project would repair existing drainage features and would not add or remove drainage features within the project limits.
+The project will not alter existing drainage patterns in the area because the project will repair existing drainage features and will not add or remove drainage features within the project limits.

-The project would not involve the use or storage of materials that could become pollutants if the culverts are inundated during a flood.
+The project will not involve the use or storage of materials that could become pollutants if the culverts are inundated during a flood.

-The project is not anticipated to conflict with any existing or planned water management plan in the region because the project would be limited to improving existing drainage features.
+The project is not anticipated to conflict with any existing or planned water management plan in the region because the project will be limited to improving existing drainage features.

-The project is not anticipated to decrease existing water quality conditions in the project vicinity as effective combinations of temporary and permanent erosion and sediment control would be implemented as a component of the project.
-In addition, the project would include Caltrans standard measures and Best Management Practices would be implemented during construction to avoid and minimize potential impacts to water quality.
+The project is not anticipated to decrease existing water quality conditions in the project vicinity as effective combinations of temporary and permanent erosion and sediment control will be implemented as a component of the project.
+In addition, the project will include Caltrans standard measures and Best Management Practices will be implemented during construction to avoid and minimize potential impacts to water quality.

 Question-Would the project: CEQA Significance Determinations for Hydrology and Water Quality a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface water or groundwater quality?
-Less Than Significant Impact

-Question-Would the project: CEQA Significance Determinations for Hydrology and Water Quality b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
+Less Than Significant Impact b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
 No Impact c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: No Impact (i) result in substantial erosion or siltation onsite or offsite; (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding onsite or offsite; No Impact (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or No Impact (iv) impede or redirect flood flows?
 No Impact d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
 No Impact e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
 No Impact